Erik-Jonker/nwu-advanced-web/README.md

 # Advanced web systems

-If you are struggling with the <admin-bookings> component, look in the console (right click - inspect).
+If you are struggling with the "admin-bookings" component, look in the console (right click - inspect).
 If it gives an error containing "vue moment" it means that the moment package is not installed

 https://www.npmjs.com/package/vue-moment